Burgstall-labs/ComfyUI-BETA-Helpernodes/readme.md

 *   **Video Crop 📼 🅑🅔🅣🅐**: Crops a specified rectangular region from each frame in a batch of images (video frames).
 Includes an option to round the crop dimensions up to the nearest multiple.
 *   **Video Stitch 📼 🅑🅔🅣🅐**: Stitches a batch of previously cropped frames back onto a batch of original frames using metadata provided by the Crop node.
 *   **Save Audio Advanced 🔊 🅑🅔🅣🅐**: Saves audio data (received in ComfyUI's standard AUDIO format, or common dictionary formats) to disk as FLAC, WAV, or MP3, with format-specific quality/compression options.
-*   **Clip to Sharpest Frame ✂️ 🅑🅔🅣🅐**: Analyzes the last N frames of an image batch for sharpness and clips the batch to include frames up to the sharpest one found (optionally skipping text/blank frames).
+*   **Clip to Sharpest Frame ✂️ 🅑🅔🅣🅐**: Analyzes the last N frames of an image batch for sharpness and clips the batch to include frames up to the sharpest one found (optionally skipping text/blank frames). !!!NOTE!!!
+The logic for this node was borrowed from somewhere on the internet, but as I had no intention of publishing this until it was requested, I didn't bookmark where I got it.
+If it's yours, please let me know and I will link and credit accordingly.

 ## Features